 If your primary source of digital revenue is online magazine subscription sales, then your online magazine business plan probably isn’t very long.
 The publishers we work with all have a best-selling offer, and I can promise you it’s not the lone subscription to their magazine.
 Rather, the most successful publishers we know all have an all-access pass membership they sell, which offers a number of their premium products under one roof: magazines, books, videos, courses, and anything else they can bundle.

 Having this product can do one of two things.
-In the case above, where all the products are priced the same, it can increase conversion rates because the user came in thinking they were getting a subscription to a magazine, and are now confronted with a much better offer for the same price.
+If you have a print magazine as well, you can price everything the same, something Yankee Magazine has tested.
+Where all the products are priced the same, it can increase conversion rates because the user came in thinking they were getting a subscription to a magazine, which they may have bailed on, but now they are confronted with a much better offer for the same price.
 In another case, where the all-access pass is higher priced, it can increase profits by convincing visitors to convert to a product that has higher profit margins than the one they came in looking for.

 Selling Digital Memberships